Automatic Generation of Conversational Interfaces for Tabular Data Analysis: Chatbot Architecture

 \section{Chatbot Architecture}

 The architecture we propose for our generated chatbots is depicted in Figure \ref{fig:bot-architecture}.
-At the core of the bot, we have an intent-based matching process aimed at identifying the user questions and their parameters.
-If the bot is able to match the intent and recognize all the mandatory parameters for that specific intent, it generates the SQL query to get the data.
-If the intent is matched but not the parameters, the bot may trigger a clarification subconversation with the user to gather them.
-If this is successful then it proceeds with the query generation as before.
-The query to execute is precisely generated based on the intent and parameter values: as the bot knows exactly what the user is looking for, it is able to unambiguously generate the SQL query that will precisely answer the user's question based on the structure of the data source.
+At the core of the bot, there is an intent matching process aimed at identifying the user questions and their parameters.
+If the bot is able to match the intent and recognize all the mandatory parameters for that specific intent, it will transition to the appropriate state in charge of generating the answer for that particular question.
+If not, a fallback mechanism is triggered and an English-to-SQL translation is done by a LLM to obtain the best possible tabular answer.
+Note also that the bot is prepared to be multilingual with minimal work.

-The final step is to provide the answer to the user.
-Depending on the matched intent and the result, it will be directly printed in the output channel or the bot will ask the user how she wants to see it (\emph{e.g.}, if the result has many rows) and explain the results if appropriate.
-The bot will also alert the user if it detects some kind of error during the execution.